The story so far: the tech community in Vernon

 - Support the makers: There are individuals in Vernon creating really cool technology, products, and projects in their spare time.
 These folks need to be encouraged, supported and celebrated.

-- Attract remote workers: I’ve been here 3 years, and almost all of the new tech talent that’s moving here is working remotely for companies elsewhere: San Francisco, Vancouver, Edmonton, Calgary, Toronto, Portland, Boulder, etc… The community needs to target this group, and then do a great job of welcoming them when they arrive.
+- Attract remote workers: I’ve been here since 2012, and almost all of the new tech talent that’s moving here is working remotely for companies elsewhere: San Francisco, Vancouver, Edmonton, Calgary, Toronto, Portland, Boulder, etc… The community needs to target this group, and then do a great job of welcoming them when they arrive.

 So that’s the story so far.